zio/zio/docs/howto/use_modules_and_layers.md

 In adherence with environmental concepts, the absence of a required input is represented by `RIn = Any`, conveniently  used in the type alias `ZLayer#NoDeps`.

-The `ZLayer` companion object offers a number of constructors to build layers (from pure values, from managed resources to guarantee acquire/release, from other services).
+There are many ways to create a `ZLayer`, here's an incomplete list:
+ - `ZLayer.succeed` or `ZIO.asService`  to create a layer from an existing service
+ - `ZLayer.fromFunction` to create a layer from a function from the requirement to the service
+ - `ZLayer.fromEffect` to lift a `ZIO` effect to a layer requiring the effect environment
+ - `ZLayer.fromAcquireRelease` for a layer based on resource acquisition/release.
+The idea is the same as `ZManaged`
+ - `ZLayer.fromServices` to build a layer from a number of required services

+Where it makes sense, these methods have also variants to build a service effecfully (suffixed by `M`), resourcefully (suffixed by `Managed`), or to create a combination of services (suffixed by `Many`).

 We can compose `layerA` and `layerB`  _horizontally_ to build a layer that has the requirements of both layers, to provide the capabilities of both layers, through `layerA ++ layerB`

 We can also compose layers _vertically_, meaning the output of one layer is used as input for the subsequent layer to build the next layer, resulting in one layer with the requirement of the first and the output of the second layer: `layerA >>> layerB`

 ## Wiring modules together
 Here we define a module to cope with CRUD operations for the `User` domain object.
-We provide also a live implemntation of the module that depends on a sql connection.
+We provide also an in memory implementation of the module

 ```scala mdoc:silent
 type UserRepo = Has[UserRepo.Service]